-The screen appears when you edit a page is called Editor.
+The screen that appears when you edit a page is called Editor.

-The sidebar is located in the left of the Editor, and contains 3 tabs: Element, Outline and Settings.
+The sidebar is located on the left of the Editor and contains 2 tabs: Element, Settings.

-Elements are splitted into groups based on their role in building a page.
+Elements are split into groups based on their role in building a page.
 They are:

 Layout: for grouping elements and laying out the page structure.

 You can move your mouse over an element, hold down and drag it into the page, release the mouse and the element will be inserted into the place you drop it.
 Please notice that only the places being highlighted can be dropped into.